BasThomas/basthomas.github.io/_drafts/2021-10-04-book-chapter.md

 format.
 That means that we could fix typos (or even update chapters) where necessary.

-So it is December 2019; I was at home, as I took my remaining vacation days for the year.
-I, like I [prepare for a presentation](/preparing-presentations), took notes and outlined what I wanted to cover in this chapter.
+So it was December 2019; I was at home, as I took my remaining vacation days for the year.
+I, like I [prepare for a presentation](/preparing-presentations), took notes and outlined what I wanted to cover in the chapter.
 Then it was time to write.
 It reminded me of writing my thesis — it really helped me to be in a different location where I could focus on writing.
 That location ended up being a combination of the restaurant at the golf course, and the local coffee